aame1/the-music-lab/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `the-music-lab`

-write a short description of your project:
+A simple website dedicated to those who want to learn some interesting fact in the history of music.

-- who would want to use it?
+- people that are passionate about music.
-- why would they want to use it?
+- it's an original approach where I will bring a puzzle to solve.

 ## Wireframe